The best way to get started, is to get started.

 What is Our Current State?

 Type 2 diabetes used to be called “adult-onset diabetes” because it was not seen in children.
-Now the name has changed to “non-insulin dependant diabetes” pointing to the fact that anyone at any age can develop it.
-And diabetes is happening at epidemic levels.
+Now the name has changed to “non-insulin dependant diabetes” pointing to the fact that anyone, at any age can develop it.
+And diabetes is occuring at epidemic levels.

 Saving The Canary

-Instead of seeing this as a sad state of affairs, lets look at this as an opportunity.
-An opportunity to make changes now so we can avoid getting into a state of debility, as Dr. Wahls had to experience.
+Instead of seeing this as a sad state of affairs, let’s look at this as an opportunity.
+An opportunity to make changes now, so we can avoid entering into a state of debility, as Dr. Wahls had to experience.

 Every meal you eat, every thought you think, every decision you make either moves you towards health or away from it.
 Which way are you going?